Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Results

-One thing worth noting is that the breathing-like dynamic, an exotic temporal interference between the qutrit and excited states, is a generic feature of any KPO.
-An $n$-photon KPO ($n \geq 2$) would show similar behaviour under imperfect adiabatic conversion, which results in a superposition between the qudit and excited states.
-We believe the oscillations in the mean photon number observed in Fig.~4a of Ref.~\cite{wang2019} are caused by this interference phenomenon.
-Consequently, such oscillations serve as a sensitive indicator for population leakage out of the qudit space.

-The energy gap between the $\ket{0_\textrm{C}}$ and $\ket{0_\textrm{C}^\textrm{ex}}$ states can be directly measured from the frequency of this oscillation according to the Schr{\"o}dinger equation: $\ket{\psi(t)} = \sum_n A_n \textrm{e}^{-\textrm{i}E_nt/\hbar}\ket{\psi_n}$, where $A_n$ are complex numbers and the vectors $\ket{\psi_n}$ are energy eigenstates.
-We measured this energy gap at three different values of $\Delta/K$, which are represented by the stars in Fig.~\ref{fig:relax}f.
+Note that the amplitudes of the $\ket{3n}$ Fock states have opposite signs between $\ket{0_\textrm{C}}$ and $\ket{0_\textrm{C}^\textrm{ex}}$, with the exception of the $\ket{0}$ state, as illustrated in Fig.~\ref{fig:relax}d.
+The resulting non-zero cross term ($\!\mel{0_\textrm{C}}{\hat{N}}{0_\textrm{C}^\textrm{ex}} \neq 0$) explains how a small participation from $\ket{0_\textrm{C}^\textrm{ex}}$ ($<\!4$\% in population) can lead to mean photon number fluctuations greater than $1$ (Fig.~\ref{fig:relax}e).
+Due to the energy gap $\mathcal{E}_\text{g}$ between these states, this interference term evolves proportionally to $\cos(\mathcal{E}_\text{g}t/\hbar)$, providing a direct means to extract the energy gap from the oscillation frequency.
+We measured the energy gap at three different values of $\Delta/K$, represented by the stars in Fig.~\ref{fig:relax}f.
 At $\Delta/K=1.114$, a notable difference is observed between the measured energy gap and the theoretical calculation.
-This discrepancy may suggest a potential contribution from higher-order terms that are not captured in Eq.~\eqref{eq:3PhKPO}.
+While this discrepancy might arise from higher-order terms that are not captured in Eq.~\eqref{eq:3PhKPO}, identifying its exact physical origin remains an open question for future investigation.

+We note that such interference is a generic feature of any KPO.
+An $n$-photon KPO ($n \geq 2$) would exhibit similar behaviour arising from the superposition between the logical manifold and the excited states.
+For instance, we believe the mean photon number oscillations observed in Fig.~4a of Ref.~\cite{wang2019} arise from a similar interference phenomenon.
+Consequently, such breathing dynamics serve as a highly sensitive, in-situ indicator for population leakage out of the target logical manifold.

-Two consequences of the existence of an energy gap between the qutrit space and the excited states are observed: First, the total population of the qutrit space (represented by the purple diamond symbols in Fig.~\ref{fig:relax}b) shows no decay within our measurement range of $\tau_\text{hold}$, apart from small oscillations caused by the imperfect adiabatic state preparation.
-Second, single-photon loss induces a cyclic population transfer within the qutrit space: $\ket{0_\textrm{C}} \rightarrow \ket{2_\textrm{C}} \rightarrow \ket{1_\textrm{C}} \rightarrow \ket{0_\textrm{C}} \rightarrow \cdots$.
-Such a cyclic relaxation process is a distinct feature compared to the relaxation in a standard transmon-based qutrit \cite{morvan2021}.
-The data in Fig.~\ref{fig:relax}b clearly illustrate this process: as $\tau_\textrm{hold}$ increases, the fidelity of the $\ket{0_\textrm{C}}$ state decreases.
-This is followed by an initial increase in the fidelity of the $\ket{2_\textrm{C}}$ state, which in turn precedes the increase in the population of the $\ket{1_\textrm{C}}$ state.
-As the system approaches the steady state, the populations of the qutrit states converge toward similar values.
+Two key consequences arise from the energy gap between the qutrit manifold and the excited states.
+First, the total population of the qutrit manifold (represented by the purple diamond symbols in Fig.~\ref{fig:relax}b) exhibits negligible decay within our measurement range of $\tau_\textrm{hold}$, apart from minor oscillations induced by imperfect adiabatic state preparation.